 Add a YouTube Video to Your Listing

 Did you know that hosting a product video can boost an ecommerce store’s conversion rate by up to 9%?
-Well, now you do, there’s no reason not to include a video on your Marketplace listing.
+Well, now that you do, there’s no reason not to include a video on your Marketplace listing.
 As a subscription box business, we recommend posting a recent unboxing and/or tutorial video on your listing, depending on whether your value proposition is product- or experience-based.
 Once some months pass and you have a steady subscriber base, you might also put out a call for video testimonials.

 Learn more: See how simple it is to add a YouTube video to your listing with our help doc.